Railroad Museum of Pennsylvania: Other

-The Railroad Museum of Pennsylvania has a Solari board listing train departure times that was formerly used at Amtrak's 30th Street Station in Philadelphia on static display.
+The Solari board that displayed train departure times in Philadelphia's 30th Street Station is in the museum's collection.
 The board, created by Solari di Udine, was the last such one at an Amtrak station.
-It was used until January 26, 2019, when it was removed and replaced with a digital board.
-The Solari board from 30th Street Station has been on static display at the museum since July 2019.
+It was replaced with a digital board on January 26, 2019, and has been on static display at the museum since July 2019.

+A book available in the gift shop, The Haunted Railroad Museum of Pennsylvania, reveals that apparitions may be associated with some older items of equipment.